isa-nurbek/computer-science/2. Algorithms/01-Basic Algorithms/01-Big O Notation. Time & Space Complexity/01-Info About Asymptotic Notation/05_Big O (O)/README.md

 # Big O Notation: Detailed Explanation

 Big O notation is a mathematical concept used in computer science to describe the performance or complexity of an algorithm.
-Specifically, it characterizes the time complexity (how long an algorithm takes to run) or space complexity (how much memory an algorithm uses) as a function of the input size n.
-Big O notation focuses on the worst-case scenario and provides an upper bound on the growth rate of an algorithm.
+Specifically, it characterizes the time complexity (how long an algorithm takes to run) or space complexity (how much memory an algorithm uses) as a function of the input size `n`.
+Big O notation focuses on the `worst-case` scenario and provides an upper bound on the growth rate of an algorithm.

 **Important Point:**